AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

 Multi-Objective Optimization
 ------------
+The design of a reliable and appropriate off-grid energy system is usually critical.
+The energy needs of people who are susceptible to the uncertainty of possible energy consumption evolution through time must be considered, taking into consideration the site-specific characteristics of each target community.

+In this field, energy system models can play a pivotal role in guiding informed policy decisions trying to capture the complexities related to the time-evolving boundary conditions, comparing alternative energy system configurations and energy mix combinations to find the optimal solution.
+One of the challenges identified in the current state-of-the-art microgrid optimal sizing tools is that the Net Present Cost alone is not a sufficient decision parameter in energy system sizing [1]

-A multi-objective two-stage stochastic approach is presented by Gou et al. [1].
+Most optimization tools are focused on single-objective optimization that does not allow to capture the complexity of an intervention of rural electrification.
+A multi-objective two-stage stochastic approach is presented by Gou et al. [2].
 The goals are to minimize the net present cost (NPC) and the pollutants emission using chance-constrained programming and a genetic algorithm as optimization techniques.
+Multi-objective optimization could be a solution to address economic, social and environmental objective evaluating different trade-off between these criteria, especially in the rural electrification sector where different stakeholders (companies, public institutions, NGOs) with different priorities are involved.
+This is crucial in this type of projects given the multiplicity of impacts on the community involved and the interconnection between them.
+The result of multi-objective optimization would be a Pareto frontier providing the decision maker with a more comprehensive view of the possible alternatives and allowing him to take more informed decisions.
+Exceptions to this are represented by Dufo-Lopez [3] that included a multi objective optimization on NPC, HDI and Job Creation and Petrelli [4] that optimizes on NPC, LCA emissions, Land Use and Job Creation.

 Multi-Step Investment
 --------------------------